Kingdom: Animalia, Phylum: Arthropoda

 Mallophaga. -- The bird lice hve chewing mouthparts.
 They are primarily parasites of birds, but some species also occur on mammals.
 They have a flattened shape and appendages that are adapted for crawling abount on bires.
 They are secondarily wingless and metamorphosis is almost completely absent.
 [Illustrations: <MALLOPHA>]

-asymmetrical piercing mouth parts with a short labial proboscis; prothorax
+piercing mouth parts with a short labial proboscis; prothorax large and free;

-large and free; tarsus 2- or 3-jointed with terminal protrusible vesicle; two
+tarsus 2- or 3-jointed with terminal protrusible vesicle; two pairs of similar

-pairs of similar wings, provided with a fringe of prominent long hairs, veins
+wings, provided with a fringe of prominent long hairs, veins few or absent;

 Hemiptera.
 (Usually assigned to Heteroptera) = The "True Bugs" include squash bugs, chinch bugs, boxelder bugs, bedbugs, water striders, backswimmers and lightening bugs.
 They have piercing-sucking mouthparts.
 Their first wings, or hemelytra, are partially membranous and particularly leathery.
 Some species are predaceous and others are parasitic on plants and animals.
 The "kissing bug" is a vector of Chagas Disease.
 [Illustrations: <HEMIPT>]